rushabhvg/teamBigWizTest/readme.md

     python ps1_url_pdf.py
     ```

-4. Usage
+4. Dependencies:
+    ```bash
+    requests (for url get)
+    beautifulsoup4 (for html test extraction)
+    PyMuPDF (for PDF text extraction)
+    ```

+5. Usage:
     Enter the URL or PDF path when prompted.
     Terminate input by entering '0'.
     View the summarized output, including occurrences and meanings of terms.